 For those who want to keep things chemical-free, Dr. Bronner’s organic sanitizer is perfect.
 It eliminates harmful germs with just ethyl alcohol, water, lavender oil, and glycerin—while leaving behind a fragrant lavender cloud.

 This simple spray—available in lavender, grapefruit, unscented, and coastal surf—contains aloe to keep your hands soft and hydrated.
 Consider it a winter wonder.

-Self-described as the “next generation of hand sanitizers,” this tidy, sleek option is meant to be tucked into a back pocket and taken on the go.
-Choose from eight scents, all of which are meant to be as hydrating as they are disinfecting.
+Self-described as the “next generation of hand sanitizers,” this tidy, sleek pick is meant to be tucked into a back pocket and taken on the go.
+Choose from eight colorful options, all of which are as hydrating as they are disinfecting.

-For the person who wants to take a walk (nature-filled or not) to work, this Austrian-made hand “tonic” kills germs with vegetable alcohol while treating skin with moisturizing silk proteins.
-The blend also features arnica, which feels wildly refreshing on sore or tech-reliant hands.
+This Austrian-made tonic kills germs with vegetable alcohol, while treating skin with moisturizing silk proteins.
+The blend also features arnica, which feels wildly refreshing on tired hands.

 You certainly don’t need a $35 hand sanitizer, but if you feel like treating yourself, it isn’t the worst idea.
 This alcohol-based formula zaps bacteria while simultaneously hydrating and imparting a fresh, heady jasmine scent.